squeaky-pl/pystacia/doc/source/installation.rst

     $ my-project-env/Scripts/activate.bat

 After completing your shell prompt should include my-project-env environment name in it.
-You can now install tinyimg inside your virtual environment with :term:`pip`.
+You can now install Pystacia inside your virtual environment with :term:`pip`.

 .. code-block:: bash

-    $ pip install tinyimg
+    $ pip install pystacia

 You can test your installation by performing following action: